What is an Out of Time Witness Statement?

 Commentary from Bailiff Advice Online

-Since 2006, Bailiff Advice Online has been assisting motorists with drafting Out of Time witness statements.
-With over 15 years experience, we know what information needs to be provided on the forms in order to improve the chance of the application being accepted and the debt (and bailiff fees being cancelled.
-Because of our long experience with drafting these applications, a very high percentage are accepted.
-We are justifiably proud of this position.
-If you require our assistance you can email a question to us in confidence using our online Enquiry Form.
-Alternatively, you can contact our free helpline.
-Details are on our Contact page.
+For almost 15 years, Bailiff Advice Online has been assisting motorists with drafting Out of Time witness statements.
+Because of our vast experience, we know what information needs to be provided on the forms in order to improve the chance of the application being accepted and the debt (and bailiff fees being cancelled.